 Angela currently holds a number of industry appointments including Chairman of the UK's Publishers Content Forum, Joint Chair (with the British Library) of the Joint Committee on Legal Deposit and Board member of the European Advertising Standards Alliance.
-She is a Director and Chairman of Europe Analytica, an independent consultancy company based in Brussels and a Non-Executive Director of EurActiv plc, an online publishing company and of the European Interactive Digital Advertising Alliance.
+She is a Director and Chairman of Europe Analytica, an independent consultancy company based in Brussels and a board director of the Copyright Hub Foundation and member of the Advisory Board to Reporters without Borders (UK)

 PDLN aims to protect and promote the interest of publishers in media monitoring services.
 Its members seek to encourage the development of simple, efficient market solutions to the supply and use of press information internationally.
 PDLN works to share best practice in licensing and supply and to create forums for content owners and users to come together to solve the challenges of improving these services.
 The Press Database and Licensing Network (PDLN) is an association representing organisations owned or controlled by publishers who license or supply newspaper, magazine and website material for media monitoring, press cutting and press review services.
 PDLN was founded in 2008 and has grown rapidly.
 It now has 26 members in 23 countries.